ISISComputingGroup/ibex_developers_manual/development_workflow.rst

 #. **Modify the code (developer)**
 #. **Push back the changes (developer)**
 #. **Create a pull request (developer)**
+    * Set the milestone to the current sprint
+    * Add an appropriate label (ticket, bug, enhancement etc.)
 #. **Review (reviewer)**
     * Assign the pull request to yourself to indicate you are reviewing it (and, perhaps, add a comment as well)
     * If it is okay move to the next step, otherwise inform the developer of the problem and add a comment to the pull request